-Karnataka: All party meet on Cauvery underway
+Karnataka: All party meet decides to challenge Cauvery water authority in SC

-Bengaluru, June 30: All-party-meeting called by Karnataka Chief Minister HD Kumaraswamy over the Cauvery water issue is underway.
+Bengaluru, June 30: An all-party meet called by Karnataka chief minister HD Kumaraswamy decided to authorise the state's legal team to file an appeal in the Supreme Court against the Centre's recent notification of the Cauvery management authority.

 The Cauvery water-sharing issue has been a major flashpoint between Karnataka and Tamil Nadu.

-The government will discuss next move after the Centre's decision to set up the Cauvery Water Management Authority and Cauvery Water Regulation Committee.
+The government discussed next move after the Centre's decision to set up the Cauvery Water Management Authority and Cauvery Water Regulation Committee.

+After the meeting, Irrigation minister DK Shivakumar said "We have appointed two officers to the authority and they will go to the meeting on July 2 to present our views and raise the issues of farmers of Karnataka."

 The state government has nominated two senior officials as its representatives to the Authority and the Committee under 'protest' so as to 'block' any further 'damages' to the state's interests.